chronosphereio/calyptia-vivo/docs/vivo-basic-usage.md

 ```
 #### 2b.- Collecting CPU usage, node_exporter_metrics and event_type with fluent-bit and forwarding it to Vivo

-Alternatively, in another terminal, the following  command runs Fluent Bit  with  a configuration file in which the "cpu",  “node_exporter_metrics” and “event_type” input plugins are set.
+Alternatively, in another terminal, you can execute the following command that runs Fluent Bit with a configuration file in which the cpu, node_exporter_metrics, and event_type input plugins are set.
 ```bash_script
 $ fluent-bit -c fluent-bit.conf
 ```